top of page

 Finding the Right Balance

-Of course, it is essential to maintain a high standard of compliance across all employers.
-Accreditation ensures that migrant workers are treated fairly and that employers are meeting their legal obligations.
+Maintaining a high standard of compliance across all employers is essential.
+Accreditation ensures that migrant workers are treated fairly and that employers meet their legal obligations.
 However, there is room to consider how the process can be more accessible without compromising on quality or standards.

 A Practical Suggestion: Streamlined Accreditation for Trusted Employers

 One potential improvement is to introduce a streamlined or fast-tracked accreditation process for employers with a strong compliance history.
-Businesses that have previously been approved by Immigration New Zealand, consistently meet employment law requirements, and have no record of non-compliance could be eligible for a lighter-touch process.
+Businesses that have previously been approved by Immigration New Zealand and consistently meet employment law requirements could be eligible for a lighter-touch process.

-This approach would incentivise good employer behaviour and make it easier for reliable small businesses to continue hiring migrant workers efficiently and responsibly.
+This approach would incentivize good employer behavior and make it easier for reliable small businesses to continue hiring migrant workers efficiently and responsibly.

 Final Thoughts

-The success of New Zealand’s immigration system depends not only on protecting migrant workers but also on ensuring that businesses — especially small enterprises — are supported to participate fully and fairly.
-By refining the accreditation framework to recognise good employer history and reduce unnecessary barriers, we can create a more sustainable and balanced system for everyone involved.
+The success of New Zealand’s immigration system depends not only on protecting migrant workers but also on ensuring that businesses, especially small enterprises, are supported to participate fully and fairly.
+By refining the accreditation framework to recognize good employer history and reduce unnecessary barriers, we can create a more sustainable and balanced system for everyone involved.

 Roadworks Company